xavax-project/xavax-avalanche/README.md

 This feature allows you to create keychains from bip39 seed-phrases, and also allows generating new seed phrases *(with a cryptographically secure source of entropy, crypto-rng).*

 ### With All features, you could:
 > Create an avalanche wallet!
-Or perhaps create a game of some-sort utilizing avalanche!
+Or perhaps create a game utilizing avalanche!

 > You could compile to WASM, and use the compiled WASM for web-related reasons!

 > You could also create a subnet on avalanche as well as adding a custom blockchain, what that blockchain is for is something you and your imagination will answer...

 > You could use the Avalanche JSONRPC and get any info you could ever want from avalanche nodes!

-### Create transactions, Sign them, and Send them!
+#### Create transactions, Sign them, and Send them!
-___

 ## Some things to point out

 * `xavax-avalanche` is currently in very early development, documentation is still very wip as well as the entire SDK.
+Feel free to ask questions about the SDK, there will be constant updates to the Docs and more examples using the SDK will be present.

 ### Feature completeness: